Create a workflow to automatically forward an incoming SMS to a Slack channel.

 Now we can choose to set up an optional condition.
 The condition will define an additional situation or category that must be met in order for our automated Slack notification to go out.

 In our example, we only care if the SMS which was received (our trigger) was a from a particular important client.
 Therefore, we want to set a condition wherein the system will check if SMS sender has the same number as the important client.
-To populate the field correctly, click into the first box labeled Property, and view the list of available phrases to the right, labeled under Useful data for your Workflow.
+To populate the field correctly, click into the first input labeled Property, and view the list of available phrases to the right, labeled under Useful data for your Workflow.
 We will choose the phrase labeled sender.

 Important: You must choose from this list of tag words in order for your condition to work correctly.
-You should see the Property box populate with a value that looks like the structure of the one in the picture (event.properties.tags)
+You should see the Property input populate with a value that looks like the structure of the one in the picture (event.properties.tags)

 Click